Braves bounce back against Clayton Kershaw and the Dodgers, take 3-1 NLCS lead

 The latest Kershaw stumble came Thursday night in Game 4 of the NL Championship Series, when he was vastly outpitched by 22-year-old Atlanta Braves rookie Bryse Wilson in a 10-2 Dodgers loss.
 Whether this will become the eighth straight postseason exit for the Dodgers could be learned as early as Friday night in Game 5, with the resurgent Braves now ahead 3-1 in the series.

-At a point in the series when the grueling format — games every night with no off-days — is beginning to reveal its toll, the Dodgers appear set to start right-hander Dustin May in Game 5; the Braves had yet to announce a starter as of the last pitch Thursday night.
+At a point in the series when the grueling format — games every night with no off-days — is beginning to reveal its toll, the Dodgers will start right-hander Dustin May in Game 5, while the Braves are staring at a bullpen game in some fashion.

 Every bit of rational logic, and every computer algorithm and betting line, suggested the Dodgers, a 43-17 juggernaut during this pandemic-shortened regular season, were headed toward a series-tying victory Thursday night.